-Parameter Default Description

-P705 0.000 When requested enter the known

-Max.
-Flow maximum flowrate, in units of volume

-(P706) and Time (P707) which occurs at

-maximum head (P704)

-P710 0 When requested enter, in measurement

-Dim.
-"A" units, P104, the required dimension.

-P711 0 When requested enter, in measurement

-Dim.
-"B" units, P104, the required dimension.

-P712 0 When requested enter, in measurement

-Dim.
-"C" units, P104, the required dimension.

-P713 0 When requested enter, in measurement

-Dim.
-"D" units, P104, the required dimension.

-P717 Dependent on Where available the Flow 5 will

-Exponent chosen PMD automatically enter the default exponent

-value for the PMD chosen, but this can be

-changed if required.
-When

-P700 = 7 (Other), enter the exponent

-value as defined by the manufacturer of

-the PMD.

-P718 Enter the 'K' factor for the PMD,

-K Factor obtained from the manufacture's

-specification
+PARAMETER DEFAULT DESCRIPTION P705 Max flow 0.00 When requested enter the known maximum flow rate, in units of volume (P706) and Time (P707) which occurs at maximum head (P704) P710 Dimension A 0 When requested, enter, in measurement units (P104) the required dimension.
+P711 Dimension B 0 When requested, enter, in measurement units (P104) the required dimension.
+P712 Dimension C 0 When requested, enter, in measurement units (P104) the required dimension.
+P713 Dimension D 0 When requested, enter, in measurement units (P104) the required dimension.
+P717 Exponent Dependent on chosen PMD Where available the unit will automatically enter the default exponent value for the PMD chosen, but this can be changed if required.
+When P700 = 7 (Other), enter the exponent value as defined by the manufacturer of the PMD.
+P718 K Factor Enter the 'K' factor for the PMD.
+Obtained from the manufacturer's specifications